mtiller/ModelicaBook/text/source/components/architectures/sensor_comparison_ad.rst

 .. plot:: ../plots/SV2.py
    :class: interactive

-Furthermore, if take some time to tune the gains in the PID controller, *i.e.,*
+Furthermore, if we take some time to tune the gains in the PID controller, *i.e.,*

 .. literalinclude:: /ModelicaByExample/Architectures/SensorComparison/Examples/Variant2_tuned.mo